Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Do

-• Read the product manual before use
+• Read the product manual before use.

-• Stop if heat feels painful or unsafe
+• Stop if heat feels painful or unsafe.

-• Separate research claims from product-specific evidence
+• Separate laboratory research from consumer product claims.

 Don’t

-• Assume “non-ionizing” means risk-free
+• Assume “non-ionizing” means risk-free.

-• Use during pregnancy without professional clearance
+• Use during pregnancy without appropriate professional guidance.

-• Use painful heat as proof that the device is working
+• Use painful heat as proof that the device is working.

-• Treat a consumer device as a disease treatment
+• Treat a consumer device as a disease treatment.

 How to Read Terahertz Product Claims